pm1tropoulos/repo1/README.md

 # repo1
-My first GitHub Repo new edition
+My first GitHub Repository
+This will be mz first Angular App with Maximillian